racker/cbu-rse/README.md

 * Does not require long-lived connections
 * Low-latency polling
 * Supports keep-alive for percieved real-time command and control
+* Guaranteed delivery of events (within a specific time window)

 ## RSE Dependencies